louispan/data-diverse-lens/README.md

 # Changelog

+* 1.0.0.1
+  - Fixed missing exports of the new lens classes.

 * 1.0.0.0
   - Removed overlapping instances of Data.Generics lens
   - Using typeclass instead of plain functions so that lens can be used for other data types